What is a personal line of credit?

 What is the risk of a line of credit?

 The risk of a line of credit is similar to the risk of any form of debt.
 If you over-extend yourself and struggle to make your payments, it could cause financial stress.
-The fact that a line of credit’s monthly payments will be different every month, it could be harder to plan for the payments.
+The fact that the monthly payments will be different every month could make it harder to plan for the payments.
 The changing payment size could disrupt some of your careful financial planning.

 You apply for a line of credit in the same way you would apply for any form of credit.
 The application includes your credit report, proof of income, proof of identity, and a bank account in good standing.
 Aside from being approved for the credit, one of the biggest challenges of getting a line of credit is finding a financial institution that offers them.
 Many banks, credit unions, and non-bank lenders do not offer lines of credit, although they are becoming more popular in recent years.